 Only individuals who meet certain educational and professional requirements can become ABA therapists.
 However, all teachers can implement the basic ideas of ABA, such as positive reinforcement in the classroom (or online classroom).
-To explore these topics in depth, read about how teachers can use reward systems to encourage better student engagement, or explore our Master of Science in Applied Behavior Analysis, which will prepare you for a career as a Board Certified Behavior Analyst (BCBA).
+To explore these topics in-depth, read about how teachers can use reward systems to encourage better student engagement.

 Strategy #3: Providing Appropriate Feedback for Students with ASD

 Students who have ASD frequently have difficulties with communication.
 Therefore, it is essential to ensure that you are clear and direct when providing student feedback, asking questions, or giving directions.
 Avoid metaphorical or abstract language and choose simple, straightforward wording to minimize the risk of misunderstandings.
 It’s also important to periodically check in with your students to see how they’re progressing and whether they’re struggling with any particular aspects of a course, task, or assignment.